kudashevs/CalculatorViaMagicMethod/README.md

 By default, the package provides four classes that correspond to the basic math operations (addition, subtraction, multiplication, division).
 Each class extends an `Operation` class.
-The `Operation` class is an abstract class that obligates its subclasses to implement the `performCalculation` method.
+The `Operation` class is an abstract class that obliges its subclasses to implement the `performCalculation` method.
 It also provides default implementations for `calculate` and `validate` methods.
 The `Division` class overrides the default implementation of the `validate` method and extends its functionality.
 For more information see the [Operations](src/Operations/) folder.